rushabhmadhu18121987/aspire-mini/README.md

 4. Used Laravel sanctum for API (REST API)
 5. Used One to one, one to Many and belongs relations ship in Model

-# Regarding Test cases, separate document is created
+# Regarding Test cases, separate document is created But below command is used to check Test Cases are Pass or Failed
+php ./vendor/bin/phpunit